eQualityTime/projectreal/index.markdown

 ## Does it work?
-We gave the resources to three schools in Glasgow for the PSHE lessons and tested the students before and after (N=85).
+We gave the resources to three schools in Glasgow for the PSHE lessons and tested the students before and after the six week programme (N=85).
 Here's the results:

 * Young people felt more confident at knowing what fake news is after the intervention (M = 5.53, SD = 1.03) than before (M = 5.26, SD = 1.34), t(65) = -2.01, p = .049.
 * Young people also felt more confident at identifying fake news (M = 5.42, SD = 1.00) than before the intervention (M = 4.66, SD = 1.77), t(64) = -5.58, p < .001.